 For a schedule of Universities visiting BTHS in the fall,

 please visit College Visits 2017-18 and sign up to attend

 This programming is reserved for Juniors and Seniors.

-Seniors, please review the updated 2016-17 Senior “How To” College Application Packets here.
-One paper copy of this information is available to each senior at the guidance desk now.
+One paper copy of the Senior College Packet is available to each senior at the guidance desk.
 Also, be sure to review the School Profile to see the information colleges and universities receive about Bartram Trail High School students!

 For most schools, a “complete” application includes:

 - Transcript (Use Parchment via the BTHS home page.)